 Unless there is some specific reason to show you the steps in a recipe, I won’t do it.
 I think that explaining steps in the recipe instructions is much more clear and simpler.
 Plus, you get to decide if you like the recipe more quickly!

 So when I say these are the “best recipes” you can believe it!
+They are not always healthy, and they are not always trendy, but they will always be delicious.
 Try some and have a good time in your kitchen.